toolkit-for-ynab/toolkit-for-ynab/README.md

 Rather than ask the YNAB team to implement these features, let's just do it ourselves!

-Right now this extension only does one thing, which is to hide the Age of Money calculation on your budget screen.
-Pull requests for other features are welcome!
+You can do two things at the moment with this:

+- Make the calculator work like YNAB4, e.g. this:

+- Make the Age of Money calculation hide itself.

+Both of these are configurable with options in the extension options page.

 This is early days, but I'm excited!

 Next Up in Priorities
 ---------------------

-- Build an options panel so people can turn features on and off as they get added to suit them
-- Unhide the Check Number field
+- Unhide the Check Number field (seems to have gone missing?
+Can't seem to find it on the page.)
 - Add running totals

 Features Under Consideration